"Chandler wrote as if pain hurt and life mattered."

 A governess is haunted by a ghost, or possibly her past.
 Pass the scotch.

 A soldier comes home from the war to discover his wife's a tramp.
 She's also dead, and he's the prime suspect.
-A pretty good flick, despite numerous production snafus, studio squabbles and Chandler being crocked to the gills during most of the writing.
+A pretty good flick, despite numerous production snafus, studio squabbles, Chandler being crocked to the gills during most of the writing and an ending that makes little sense, except to studio heads.
+It was a rush job; an effort to get one more film out of Ladd before he went off to war.

 A great and much beloved film, but it ain't Chandler's Marlowe.